digithed/fooD/README.md

 # fooD
-Food + social media react app
+Restaurant + social media react app

 ## How to build and run the app